APM-WORLD-on-Kaggle/ayurvedic-assistant-1.0/README.md

 Any remaining [MIT License; Copyright (c) 2025 Dr. Debabrata Mondal](LICENSE) will be considered later, when Eeshvar has time.

-It appears some AGPL 3.0 licensing might be okay for the open source free parts of AdvocacyOS before being able to make full licensing considerations.
+It appears some AGPL 3.0 licensing might be okay for the open source free parts of APM-WORLD before being able to make full licensing considerations.

 ___